 Hierarchical styles–only in Sibelius

-Quickly make changes to groups of text styles by taking advantage of their new hierarchical design.
+Quickly make changes to groups of text styles by taking advantage of your new hierarchical design.
 Change, say, the font for one text style, and automatically cascade that change down to many other text styles.
 With Sibelius 7, it takes only a moment to change fonts or match a new house style.
 Sibelius 7 also introduces character styles, designed to allow you to change parts of longer runs of text.
 Using a character style, you can quickly emphasize text throughout your score using italics, for example.
 If your editor suggests using bold instead, you can simply edit the character style to change every instance of italic to bold in a single operation.
 No other music notation software offers this kind of power or control.

 Plantin from Monotype Imaging–only in Sibelius

-To demonstrate its new typography features, Sibelius 7 includes an elegant family of OpenType fonts called Plantin, from Monotype Imaging.
+To demonstrate its new typography features, Sibelius 7 has an elegant family of OpenType fonts called Plantin, from Monotype Imaging.
 Plantin has a distinguished history in printed music, and continues to be the main text font that Oxford University Press uses to publish music.

 Graphics import and export